conda-forge/robotraconteur-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `robotraconteur` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `robotraconteur, robotraconteur-cpp, robotraconteur-python` can be installed with `conda`:

 ```
-conda install robotraconteur
+conda install robotraconteur robotraconteur-cpp robotraconteur-python
 ```

 or with `mamba`:

 ```
-mamba install robotraconteur
+mamba install robotraconteur robotraconteur-cpp robotraconteur-python
 ```

 It is possible to list all of the versions of `robotraconteur` available on your platform with `conda`: